CGNS/cgns.github.io/CGNS-ReST-site/source/standard/hdf5.rst

 The specification of data types within the File Mapping allows for the probability that files written under different circumstances may differ in precision.
 The issue is complicated by the ability of HDF5 to sense the capabilities of the platform on which it is running and interpret or record data accordingly.
 The general rule is that, although the user of HDF5 can specify the precision in which it is desired to read or write the data, HDF5 knows both the precision available at the source and the precision acceptable to the destination and will mitigate accordingly.
-Thus to specify the precison of real data as :code:`R4`, for example, has no meaning unless both :code:`R4` and :code:`R8` are available.
+Thus to specify the precision of real data as :code:`R4`, for example, has no meaning unless both :code:`R4` and :code:`R8` are available.
 Therefore, the generic specification ``"DataType"`` is used to allow for all possibilities.

 For all integer data specified by the SIDS, :code:`I4` provides sufficient precision.